Sports video game: Wii Remote: IR motion detection with accelerometry (2006–2009)

 In 2006, Nintendo released Wii Sports, a sports game for the Wii console in which the player had to physically move their Wii Remote to move their avatar known as a Mii.
 The game contained five different sports—boxing, bowling, golf, tennis, and baseball—which could all be played individually or with multiple players.
 Players could also track their skill progress through the game, as they became more proficient at the different sports, and use the training mode to practice particular situations.
 As of 2013, Wii Sports became the second-highest selling video game of all time.

-Wii Sports opened the way for other physically reactive sports-based video games, such as Mario & Sonic at the Olympic Games, the first official title to feature both Mario and Sonic the Hedgehog, in which players used the Wii Remote to simulate running, jumping and other Olympic sports.
-In 2008, Nintendo released Wii Fit, which allowed players to do aerobic and fitness exercises using the Wii Balance Board.
+The popularity of the Wii and its bundled Wii Sports opened the way for other physically reactive sports-based video games, including from third-parties, such as Super Swing Golf and We Love Golf! based on the sport of golf, Rockstar Games Presents Table Tennis based on table tennis, MLB Power Pros based on baseball, and Grand Slam Tennis and Virtua Tennis 2009 both of which made use of the advanced Wii MotionPlus remote.
+Nintendo themselves also pushed with further motion-based games such as Mario & Sonic at the Olympic Games, in which players used the Wii Remote to simulate running, jumping and other Olympic sports.
+In 2008, Nintendo released Wii Fit, which allowed players to do aerobic and fitness exercises using the Wii Balance Board; third-party developers also designed games using the Board, such as the skiing game We Ski.
 In a similar light, 2008 saw the release of Mario Kart Wii, a racing game which allowed the player to use their remote with a Wii Wheel to act as a steering wheel, akin to those on traditional arcade racing games.